Servings: 20-22 cookies serving(s)

 Homemade molasses cookies without the mess.

 Bakery style molasses cookies are the easiest cookie recipe ever.
-You mix everything in a single pot and the dough requires no chilling.
+You mix everything in a single pot so clean up is easy.
 These gorgeous crinkle cookies travel well so make great lunch box cookies.
 And it’s the perfect recipe for kids to bake on their own.

 I love when my kids decide to cook, but the kitchen mess can be a little daunting.
 Even though they’re responsible for washing up, the kitchen is never quite the same as when they found it, which is saying a lot since I don’t have a super tidy kitchen to begin with.